szaaamerik/valcrypt/README.md

 ## Usage

 1. Download and include the valcrypt files in your project.
+2. If including `Windows.h`, please define `#NOMINMAX` right before it.
-2. For MinGW/GCC you might also need to ensure SSE4.1 intrins are enabled.
+3. For MinGW/GCC you might also need to ensure SSE4.1 intrins are enabled.
 ```cmake
 target_compile_options(YOUR_TARGET PRIVATE -msse4.1)
 ```